 Description: Applicants are required to provide a detailed account of their history and future intentions regarding adherence to federal labor and employment regulations.
-Applicants lacking a history of compliance with these laws can address this by making

-- explicit commitments to uphold robust labor and employment standards and protections for BEAD-funded projects moving forward. - Scoring: The BEAM office will review applications for the requested certifications and narrative regarding historical compliance and plans to comply with Federal labor laws.
+Applicants lacking a history of compliance with these laws can address this by making explicit commitments to uphold robust labor and employment standards and protections for BEAD-funded projects moving forward.
+Scoring: The BEAM office will review applications for the requested certifications and narrative regarding historical compliance and plans to comply with Federal labor laws.
+The table below has been included in this intake summary however the BEAM Office will score utilizing the attached template.